 A cold roof is the most common type of roof construction, often taking the form of an uninhabited storage space.
-The minimum requirements for cold roof ventilation are set out in BS 5250 (Control of Condensation in Buildings) which takes into consideration span, pitch and roof area.
-The wider the span, the more free airflow is required in the roof space.
+The minimum requirements for cold roof ventilation are set out in BS 5250 (Code of practice for Control of Condensation in Buildings) which takes into consideration span, pitch, roof area, and insulation type and location.
+The wider the span, the more free airflow is required within the roof space.

 In cold roofs, insulation is laid at ceiling joist level, leaving the roof void colder in relative terms than the accommodation below.
-If moist air from the living area is allowed to condense in the roof space, it can eventually lead to structural damage, or damage to contents stored in the space.
+If moist air from the living area is allowed to condense within the roof space, it can eventually lead to structural damage, and/or damage to contents if stored in the space.

 Sufficient cold roof ventilation

 To comply with Approved Document C and BS 5250, crossflow ventilation should be provided at both the eaves and / or ridge level.
-This should ensure that effective through-ventilation of the whole roof is achieved, and assist in pulling moisture laden air out of the building and limiting condensation.
+This should ensure that effective through-ventilation of the whole roof is achieved, and assists with pulling moisture laden air out of the building and limiting the risks from condensation.

-According to BS 5250 - and based on a number of variables - sufficient ventilation should be:
+According to BS 5250 - and based on several variables - sufficient ventilation should be: